[email protected] (318) 202-2717

 I work with teenagers, adults, and couples.
 My primary focus involves teenagers and young adults that deal with anger management issues, behavioral issues at home, work, and/or school, anxiety, depression, divorced, self-harm, suicidal ideations, and/or physical/emotional/sexual abuse.
 I also work with individuals and couples that have experienced infidelity, trust issues, grief, family stress, and relationship insecurities.
 In sessions I work cooperatively with clients (who are the experts of their own lives) to help them develop effective communication skills, challenge negative thoughts, and take ownership of achieving their goals.
 I tend to utilize a strengths-based and solution-focused approach during therapy.
 I also use Cognitive Behavioral Therapy quite often in challenging negative thoughts and understanding how those thoughts can lead to negative emotions and/or behaviors.

-I adore working with children.
-But I truly find fulfillment in helping all people find the words to ascribe to the situation in which they find themselves.
+I adore working with both children and adults.
+I am currently working on certifications to be able to serve our population with special needs and are on the autism spectrum.
+And I truly find fulfillment in helping all people find the words to ascribe to the situation in which they find themselves.
 I find that when we can name what we are feeling, we can more accurately work through whatever it is that we are dealing with, whether that be trauma, depression, anxiety, general life questions and transitions, or dealing with complex family issues.
 I am here to be a partner because that is where I find my fulfillment.